MVioque/YODA/README.md

 5th - Weighting of the skewed classes

 6th - Artificial Neural Network classification.
-Training stops when the precision of¬¬¬¬ category 1 on cross-validation set gets to a maximum.
+Training stops when the precision of the category 1 on cross-validation set gets to a maximum.

 7th - Evaluation on test set